TomasBarreto/Tintolmarket/out/production/Tintolmarket/bin/README.md

 Tintolmarket is a CLI Client-Server Distributed Application that represents a Wine Store, similar to _Vivino_, but with some new features (Clients are able to buy and sell wine).

+# How to Compile

+- Open a CLI (README directory), run the following command: `javac -d obj src/domain/*.java src/interfaces/*.java`.

 # How to run

-- Open 1 CLI for running the Server and 1 or more CLI's for running 1 or multiple clients at the same time.
+- Open 1 CLI (README directory or where the TintolmarketServer.jar is located) for running the Server and 1 or more CLI's (README directory or where the Tintolmarket.jar is located) for running 1 or multiple clients at the same time.

-- `cd "path where the .jar [ Tintolmarket.jar (Client) / TintolmarketServer.jar (Server) ] is located"`

 - In the Server CLI execute the following command: `java -jar TintolmarketServer.jar {serverPort (optional)}`